 For a lot of years, a bath wasn’t a peaceful event in our house.
 As soon as I turned on the bath taps I was in demand with the kids suddenly magically remembering everything they’d done that day and being overcome with the urgent need to share it all – despite claiming they couldn’t remember when I asked the usual ‘what have you done today question when I picked them up from school.

 If I wanted a peaceful bath then I would have to specify to Mr Frugal that he was required to keep the kids occupied for the next half an hour so I could relax and bless him, he tried but 9 times out of 10 it still wasn’t relaxing as all I could hear were the kids fighting and him trying to get them to keep quiet so I could relax.
 He ended up being louder than then kids in his frustration. 😉

-- Stir together the essential oils, food coloring and olive oil – feel free to just leave out the food coloring if you don’t fancy adding it – I don’t generally add any but in my unicorn bath salts the colour was so cute and subtle that I thought you might like to add a colour that corresponds with the essential oil you’re using.
+- Stir together the essential oils, food colouring and olive oil – feel free to just leave out the food colouring if you don’t fancy adding it – I don’t generally add any but in my unicorn bath salts the colour was so cute and subtle that I thought you might like to add a colour that corresponds with the essential oil you’re using.